sarsamurmu/zusty/pages/src/docs/container/column.md

 ---

-## Column OffSet
+## Column offset
-Want a Gap Inside of Your Columns?
-Simply Add A Column and Just don't add Color to it.
+Want a gap inside of your columns?
+Simply add a column and just don't add color to it.

 ```html {snippet}
 <div class="zust-container zust-column zust-active@all">